 “Having Nikhil back gives us a huge boost and is a validation of our business model.
 We already have terms sheets and commitments to our ongoing pre-Series B round, which will close soon,” stated Shesh Rao Paikar, cofounder & chief executive officer (CEO), of Bhive.fund.

-Nikhil’s investment was made through Guruhas, India’s largest proptech-focused investment entity.
-Gurus is backed by Nikhil from Zerodha and Abhijeet Pai from Puzzolana.
+Nikhil’s investment was made through Gruhas, India’s largest proptech-focused investment entity.
+Gruhas is backed by Nikhil from Zerodha and Abhijeet Pai from Puzzolana.

 Blume Ventures, another prominent investment firm, also participated in the investment round for Bhive.fund.
 It is a prominent VC firm having several unicorns in its portfolio.